LopezChris/Big-Data-Cluster-Dev/README.md

 Now you can turn the board off, the next you turn it on again, it will perform a network boot and that is where PXE Server will respond to the Minnowboard's request for installing
 CentOS7.
 Once you have all Minnowboard's Boot Option set to `EFI Network* IPv4`, then you are ready to perform a network installation of CentOS7.

-## Perform Network Installation of CentOS7
+## Perform Network Install of CentOS7 with Ambari Server

 With a network installation, make sure to netboot 4 minnowboards at time until all 8 or however many you have in the cluster are done with the CentOS7 installation.
 If you try to install more than 4, you may notice that on some boards the installation didn't complete.